Administration¶

 meta/ | RocksDB checkpoint of metadata |

-data/ | Copy of all Parquet data files |
+data/ | Copy of the chDB session data directory (chdb.session_data_path) |

-manifest.json | Timestamp, WAL sequence, file list |
+manifest.json | Timestamp, WAL sequence, engine data paths |

 Backups can run while HyperbyteDB is serving traffic.
 RocksDB checkpoints are consistent point-in-time snapshots.
+For off-node copies, use your operator backup CRD or object storage tooling.

 Restore¶